glorious73/gloriouswarehousespring/README.md

 1. Add accounts for customers and accounts for admin users.
    - Add authentication and authroization for those accounts.
 A simple yet secure way to do this would be by using [Json Web Tokens](https://jwt.io/).
 2. Create a frontend for the application.
 Dashboard and authentication pages would make sense for such an application.
+3. Add option for payment for each order, which includes currency and payment type.
+4. Add filtering based on field matching and field containing text, and add search functionality for all entities in the system.